jolana-veneny/nightmare/modules/04-Overflows/unit_03_shell.md

 user@si485H-base:demo$ objdump -d -M intel execve_fixedref
 ```

-The byte valus for the instructions are clearly listed, but we want the
+The byte values for the instructions are clearly listed, but we want the
 bytes and just the bytes.
 Fortunately, `readelf` allows us to look at
 particular segments in binary.